seonukkim/seonukkim/README.md

 ### Seonuk Kim

 👋 Hello, I'm Seonuk Kim.
-I'm currently a machine learning scientist at Thingsflow, and also an undergraduate student at Ulsan National Institute of Science and Technology (UNIST), and double majoring in *Industrial Engineering* and *Design*.
+I'm currently a machine learning scientist at thingsflow, and also an undergraduate student at Ulsan National Institute of Science and Technology (UNIST), and double majoring in *Industrial Engineering* and *Design*.
 My research interests are generating anime images with Human-Centered AI and improving UX/UI design.

 I have a lot of interest in various fields, but mainly focus on below topics.